NZEHAKUJOBI/event-booking-system/Design Choices.md

-## Design Choices
+Design Choices

-This project was built using **Node.js** and **Express.js** for simplicity, performance, and scalability.
+#This project uses Node.js and Express.js for simplicity, performance, and scalability.
-I used **Sequelize ORM** with **SQLite** for relational data management, and enabled **transaction handling** to ensure data consistency during concurrent bookings and cancellations.

-**Key Design Decisions:**
+#Sequelize ORM with SQLite provides relational data management and transaction support for concurrency safety.

+#Key Decisions:

-- **RESTful Architecture:** Clear separation of routes and controllers for maintainability.
+#RESTful Architecture: Clean separation of routes, controllers, and services.

-- **Concurrency Handling:** Implemented database transactions and `PRAGMA journal_mode = WAL` to handle race conditions safely.
+#Concurrency Control: Database transactions with PRAGMA journal_mode = WAL prevent race conditions.

-- **Waiting List Logic:** Users are automatically queued when events are sold out, and reassigned when tickets are canceled.
+#Waiting List Logic: Users are automatically queued when events sell out and reassigned on cancellations.

-- **Test-Driven Development (TDD):** All core features were written with Jest and Supertest, achieving over 85% test coverage.
+#TDD Approach: Core features tested with Jest and Supertest, achieving >85% coverage.

-- **Error Handling Middleware:** Centralized error handler captures and formats all server errors.
+#Centralized Error Handling: Global middleware for consistent error responses.

-- **Modular Structure:** Separated routes, controllers, models, and middleware for clarity and scalability.
+#Modular Structure: Independent folders for routes, controllers, models, and middleware.

-- **Environment Variables:** Managed via `.env` file for clean configuration.
-  Built using **Swagger (OpenAPI 3.0)** via `swagger-ui-express` and `swagger-jsdoc`.
-  You can test all endpoints directly in the browser.
+#Environment Config: .env for credentials and database paths.

+#Interactive Docs: Built with Swagger (OpenAPI 3.0) using swagger-ui-express and swagger-jsdoc for live API testing.